-Eull Time Supplies/Technology Fee nor Term ¢275 00 Full-Time Supplies/Technology Fee per Term \$375.00 Part-Time Tuition (up to 11 and above 18 quarter credits) per Credit \$250.00 Part-Time Supplies/Technology Fee per Term \$168.00 Nursing - BS Completion Degree Registration Fee (one time) \$75.00 Full-Time Tuition (12-18 quarter credits) per Term \$3,000.00 Full-Time Supplies/Technology Fee per Term \$375.00 Part-Time Tuition (up to 11 and above 18 quarter credits) per Credit \$250.00 Part-Time Supplies/Technology Fee per Term \$168.00 paid by applicant per attempt prior to enrollment Tuition and fees are determined by the Board of Directors of the College and are subjective. ct to change without

-Note on Supplies Fee

-The Supplies Fee charged to student accounts each semester represents the total cost of supplies and laboratory use throughout the duration of the program; this fee has been divided into equal installments based on the number of semesters and the number of credits a student is enrolled in for each semester.
-It does not reflect the usage during a specific term.
-The College reserves the right to adjust this fee and/or installments to compensate for reductions in, or credits to, due to suspension of on campus operations as well as for increases in the costs to provide the same.

-Fees include: Academic support fees such as ATI and HESE/TEAS tests and learning support materials, Laboratory supplies,, Laboratory support fees for equipment usage, Technology support such as CANVAS support and HelpDesk support, Registration fees, and Campus facilities fees.

-Clinic Tools, Instruments, Equipment, and Uniforms
+Full-Time Tuition (12-18 quarter credits) per Term \$3,000.00 Full-Time Supplies/Technology Fee per Term \$375.00 Part-Time Tuition (up to 11 and above 18 quarter credits) per Credit \$250.00 Part-Time Supplies/Technology Fee per Term \$168.00 paid by applicant per attempt prior to enrollment Tuition and fees are determined by the Board of Directors of the College and are subject t notice. to change without Note on Supplies Fee The Supplies Fee charged to student accounts each semester represents the total cost of su laboratory use throughout the duration of the program; this fee has been divided into equa based on the number of semesters and the number of credits a student is enrolled in for ea does not reflect the usage during a specific term.
+The College reserves the right to adjust t installments to compensate for reductions in, or credits to, due to suspension of on campu well as for increases in the costs to provide the same. al installments the semester.
+It this fee and/or Fees include: Academic support fees such as ATI and HESE/TEAS tests and learning sup Laboratory supplies,, Laboratory support fees for equipment usage, Technology support s support and HelpDesk support, Registration fees, and Campus facilities fees. · · Clinic Tools, Instruments, Equipment, and Uniforms

 All students are required to purchase their own prescribed uniforms, clinical tools, and equipment.
 The Dental Hygiene Clinic Manual and Nursing Handbook contain information on the instruments, tools and equipment and specific semesters these tools and equipment are needed.
 CVT and DMS students are required to purchase or use their own blood pressure kit and stethoscope.
 Information on purchasing this equipment and uniforms is posted on the EIC website.
-Online completion programs do not require uniforms, clinic tools, instruments, and/or equipment..
+Online completion programs do not require uniforms, clinic tools, instruments, and/or equipment.